beedyboy/clearance/README.md

     In your templates, load the bootstrap3 library and use the bootstrap_* tags:

 Using choices model on our software, you need to install this on the system

     pip install django-model-utils

- #mysqlclients needs to be installed
+#mysqlclients needs to be installed so as to connect to mysql database

     pip install mysqlclient